WHAT TO SEE IN THE SANTS DISTRICT

 During the 1800’s Barcelona was one of the first cities in Spain to adhere to the Industrial Revolution, and Sants was one of the areas that assembled a large number of factories.
 Vapor Vell (the Old Steam Factory) was the first modern textile factory in the area using steam power.
 Originally called Vapor Güell after its owner, Joan Güell (father of Gaudi’s patron, owner of the famous Park), but the neighbors christened it Old Steam Factory after a newer factory, Espanya Industrial, was open – which they referred to as the New Steam.
 The Vapor Vell operated between 1846 and 1891, when Mr. Güell decided to move the factory out of town (it’s the Colònia Güell where Gaudi would later start a church for the workers) to keep his employees away from the violent influence of anarchists that had even murdered one of the managers and tried to kill another one.
 After factory closed, its brick buildings with large windows inspired in the British industrial architecture housed a variety of activities including the pools of a swimming club, until in 2000 thanks to the local vindications, it became a public library.
 Only the main building of the factory as well as a large smoke pipe have remained from the original complex.

 So what about you?
-Head to the comments below and tells us: what would be your favorite excuse to get lost in the Sants District if you had the time?
+Would you like to get lost in the Sants District if you had the time?